d8ahazard/Phlex/readme.md

 SO, If you really really like this project and want to show a little love, you can send money via paypal to **donate.to.digitalhigh@gmail.com**.

-This address is for donations only, if you need support, please look above for information.
+This address is for donations only, if you need support, please look above for information on how to ask for it.